A butterfly flaps its wings and the weather changes on the other side of the world.

 Project managers may not have wings, but even their tiniest decision has an impact on every element of their objectives.
 For years, project managers have concentrated on balancing budget, scope, and timeline.

-Projects, nowadays, cannot be carried without as much care given to mitigation of occupational safety & environmental impacts, quality assurance, and resources management, which often come from external contractors.
-It makes a lot of balls to juggle, and of course, if one ball is dropped, the juggler’s rhythm is thrown off and the rest will likely follow.
+Nowadays, projects can't be carried out without care given to occupational safety & environmental impacts, quality assurance, and resource management.
+There are several balls to juggle, and of course, if one ball is dropped, the rest will likely follow.

-Working with external contractors undoubtly adds a layer of complexity.
+Working with external contractors adds another layer of complexity.
 Even when a project manager identifies the potential risks, quality standards, and required resources related to outsourced work, there are several hidden implications of bringing in external workers.

 If you and your contractors understand all risks associated with the work, you’re off to a good start.
 But you still need to ensure they’re correctly trained and qualified to access your site.
 It’s also important to take into account that your contractors could be entering your site for the first time and are unfamiliar with the work environment.